just another rant

 Just another rant …

-In 2011, Officials of the Dominican Republic warned DR nationals and after many changes to the rules, they seem determined to deport at least one hundred thousand Haitians.
+In 2011, Officials of the Dominican Republic warned DR nationals and after many changes to the rules, they seem determined to deport at least onehundred thousand Haitians.
 According to the media, approximately 250K applied for residency but only about 10k had the proper paper work.
-This means that DR Officials might implement the papers please rule as Arizona tried.
+This means that DR Officials might implement the papers please rule as the U.S. state of Arizona tried.

 It has gotten worse.

 There are reports that the Dominican Republic seems to be engaging in what some consider ethnic cleansing.
 The idea that DR officials decided they needed to deport DR nationals without due process is disturbing.
-When In fact, some have DR descent, others are undocumented most have worked and lived there for all their lives to only have a few weeks before being “rounded up” as stated by DR officials.
+When In fact, some are of DR descent, others are undocumented most have worked and lived there for all their lives to only have a few weeks before being “rounded up” as stated by DR officials.
 So far, approximately 26K undocumented DR nationals have left voluntarily.
-Is it possible that Dominican elites want to regain their privileged lives at the expense of families.
+Is it possible that Dominican elites want to regain their privileged lives at the expense of families, possibly family ties as well?

 Why is this bothering me?
-The last time I asked folks to boycott, there were reports of fights about who looks Dominican or not and in the wake of men women and children assaulted based on their looks and skin colour.
-This is not a new problem, but in this 21st Century, one would think the Caribbean Community would come together and implement solutions.
+The last time I asked folks to boycott, there were reports of fights about who looks more Dominican or not and in the wake of men women and children being assaulted based on their looks and skin colour dealing with a papers please law is beyond my understanding.
+I know this is not a new problem, but in this 21st Century, one would think the Caribbean Community would come together and implement solutions.
 The problem seems to be an archaic caste system that needs to end.
 Where is the CARICOM community and what side are they on?

 There is a Common Wealth of and a Republic of; yet both are a part of the Caribbean Community.

-They are suffering in some way, like crime, corruption and debt due to economic austerity.
-While some visitors choose to ignore, conveniently bring up the label given to differentiate the face of one Caribbean Community member from another.
-I have read it so many times I roll my eyes at the clichés “not to be confused with” or “pronounced as”.
-The fact remains, the Dominica and all the islands on that coast are still apart of the Caribbean Community and more often than not; the not to be confused are groomed island destinations for the rich.
-I know not all rich folks are, but a whole lot are buying land, usually white and from the UK, France or the US making it a place that is or was 86% to 95% black (Caribbean) low wage resort bartenders, house cleaners, entertainers while being another place eaten up by eco-tourism.
+Folks are suffering victims of crime, corruption and a huge debt due to economic austerity.
+While some visitors choose to ignore it others conveniently bring up the label given to differentiate the face of one Caribbean Community member from another.
+I have read it so many times and though I roll my eyes at the clichés “ they are very very serious about making sure folks “are not confused with” or “pronounced as”.
+The fact remains, the Dominica and all the islands on that coast are still apart of the sum total called the Caribbean Community and more often than not; “the not to be confused” locales are groomed island destinations for the rich.
+I know, not all rich folks are, but a whole lot are buying land, usually white and from the UK, France and now so are folks from the US, making it a place that is or once was 86% to 95% black (Caribbean) now a place that provides low wages for resort bartenders, house cleaners, ethnic-entertainers while being another place beaten used and eaten up by eco-tourism.
+Studies show that when tourism flounders so does the economy …duh. so, alternative sustainable options need to be considered.

 Most of us would say eco-tourism is not bad as it mostly helps protect against deforestation, but now days you need to ask what are the locals getting out of it.
 We need to think about all the Caribbean islands or similar hard to get to places with extraordinary weather, climate, food, mountains, rainforests, freshwater lakes, hot springs, waterfalls, and diving spots that tourists tend to trample or buy up.
 The waterfronts are now home to cruise liners that not only take up space, it has resulted in a loss of land, some fishing rights, and reports are that cruise ships have been quietly dumping environmental waste into what used to be pristine waterways.
 In the end, like so many destinations of paradise or eco-tourist friendly places succumb to new developments and or modernization of facilities now have fewer visitors, even with all the tax perks which happens to negatively affects the locals and their overall economy in far too many cases.